Rambler American: International production

 The compact Rambler American was exported from the U.S. and Canada and produced in other markets by AMC subsidiaries or assembled under license.
 It was manufactured in Australia, Iran, Mexico, Argentina, and South Africa.
-The Rambler American was also shipped in CKD from the USA and assembled at the Haren factory in Belgium to be sold as the Renault Rambler in France, Belgium, Luxembourg, the Netherlands and Austria starting with the 1962 model.
+The Rambler American was also shipped in CKD from the U.S. and assembled at the Haren factory in Belgium to be sold as the "Renault Rambler" in France, Belgium, Luxembourg, the Netherlands and Austria, starting with the 1962 model.

 Argentina

-From 1966 through 1982, Industrias Kaiser Argentina (IKA) produced in Argentina a hybrid of the second-generation Rambler American and Classic platforms.
-The car was called IKA Torino, later Renault Torino, and featured AMC's automobile platform with a facelifted front and rear design and instrument panel by Pininfarina to create a new car.
+Industrias Kaiser Argentina (IKA) produced a hybrid of the second-generation Rambler American and Classic platforms in Argentina from 1966 through 1982.
+The compact car was named IKA Torino, later Renault Torino.
+It featured AMC's automobile platform with a facelifted front and rear design and instrument panel by Pininfarina to create a new car.
 The Torino was received by journalists and the public as the Argentinean car.
 It was available in two-door hardtop and four-door sedan body styles, and all came with luxurious interior appointments.

 The Torino's engine, transmission, and upgraded interior fittings were unique to Argentina and were not used on any of the U.S.-market Ramblers.
 The engine was the Tornado Interceptor 230 CID overhead cam (OHC) six originally developed for the new 1963 Jeeps.
 The car was actually a 1963-1964 Rambler Classic passenger compartment with 1964-1965 Rambler American front and rear sections.
-The front suspension sills extended all the way under the floor to meet the rear suspension sills, a feature that made the Torino much stiffer than its U.S.-produced cousins (The Rambler Marlin also used these long sills, but other models did not).
+The front suspension sills extended all the way under the floor to meet the rear suspension sills, a feature that made the Torino much stiffer than its U.S.-produced equivalents (The Rambler Marlin also used these long sills, but other models did not).
 The Torino handled the roads of the interior of the country very well, while its engine acquired fame for being robust and reliable.
 The car was successful in Argentina.
 It was also entered in races against famous sports cars, including the "84 hours of Nürburgring" endurance race in 1969, where a Torino finished with the most laps, but was classified in fourth place due to penalties.